Wait for the Lord; be strong and take heart and wait for the Lord.psalm 27:14

 To trust God means we anchor the answer to our prayers to Him.
 It means we will not question His response even if we don’t agree with Him.
 Trusting Him also means depending on His unfathomable wisdom and plan, because He knows better than us.

-Waiting on the Lord poses a challenge to anyone.
+Waiting on the Lord is a challenge for anyone.
 We either respond in haste or be passive.
-Instead of choosing either extreme, let us choose to be proactive as we wait in joyful hope for the Lord’s timing.
+Instead of choosing either extreme, let us be proactive as we wait in joyful hope for the Lord’s timing.

 Is there any prayer that the Lord hasn’t answered?
 And what are doing while you wait?